- Interlibrary Loan

 - Libraries outside the requester’s regional library system, except those named below

-- Wichita Public, Topeka / Shawnee County Public, Kansas City (KS) Public, Johnson County Public, and Regents' libraries (KU, KSU, WSU, ESU, PSU, FHSU, KU Law, and Kansas State Polytechnic)
+- Wichita Public Library, Topeka & Shawnee County Public Library, Kansas City (KS) Public Library, Johnson County Public Library, and Regents’ libraries (KU, KSU, WSU, ESU, PSU, FHSU, KU Law, and Kansas State Polytechnic)

-- Don't ask for types of material that you would be unwilling to loan from your own collection.
+- Don’t ask for types of material that you would be unwilling to loan from your collection

 - Keep in mind that most libraries will not ordinarily lend the following types of material: